jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 }
 ```

-There is a latent bug in this sleeping idiom psudocode.
-It is possible on an iteration through the sleeper's while loop that concurrently, the event on which the sleeper depends has completed, and, on checking the state of the event the sleeper will break out of the while loop.
-Given current implementation, however, it is possible for a timer interrupt to occur at the worst possible momenet - between setting the state to not be running, and the check of the state of the event:
+There is a latent bug in this sleeping idiom pseudocode.
+It is possible, on a go around the sleeper's while loop, the event on which the sleeper depends has completed, and, on checking the state of the event the sleeper will break out of the while loop.
+Given current implementation, however, it is also possible for a timer interrupt to occur at the worst possible moment - between updating the process running state and the check of the state of the event:

 ```C
     while(1) {